FluxML/fluxml.github.io/gsoc.md

 - Strong knowledge of graph processing algorightms
 - Familiarity with the machine learning methods: forward and backward pass and gradient descent
+- Familiarity with one of the machine learning libraries: FluxML, PyTorch, Tensorflow, Jax
-- Good programming skills in any of the languages: Julia, Python, C++, Java, C# is required.
+- Good programming skills in any of the folowing languages is required: Julia, Python, C/C++, Java, C#
 - Julia language is nice to know, but not an absoute requierement.

 ### Your contributions

-TODO
+- Write a new AD engine.
+This will lead to a new Julia package, or we can completely replace the content of the old Tracker.jl package.
+- Integrate the new engine in the Julia ML ecosystem: Flux, Lux, ChainRules, NNlib.
+- Write extensive documentation and extensively document the code.
+This must be a package were the commnity can easily get involved if there will arise a need for it.
+- Provide a youtube video on how to use the package.